Krizeon/CS452-Ross-Traffic/README.md

 #### What we accomplished:
 1. Gained approval to film in the dining halls.
 2. Acquired a camera to film data
-3. Begin to aquire data
+3. Acquired the necessary data
 4. Developed a functional Background Subtraction Algorithm Using Open CV2
 5. Creating a graph for each day of the week to visually represent the data that we produce